cortexrd/Knack-Toolkit-Library/README.md

 \*\* Important note\*\* the table\'s sort may cause your changes to disappear due to being out of scope.
 This is normal.
-You can prevent this by first choosing a sort that will not cause this, or filtering as much as possible to show a very restricted number or records, including the ones you need.
+You can prevent this by first choosing a sort that will not cause this, or filtering as much as possible to show a very restricted number of records, but still including the ones you need.
 Experimenting with only a few records at a time (less than 10) is recommended as a starting point.
 If you\'ve made an error, the process can be interrupted (but not undone) at any time be pressing F5 to reload the page.

 ### Bulk Delete